 FFI

-class FFI (View source)
+final class FFI (View source)

-FFI class provides access to a simple way to call native functions, access native variables and create/access data structures defined in C language.
+FFI class provides access to a simple way to call native functions, access native variables and create/access data structures defined in the C language.

 Methods